RecordsKeeper/recordskeeper-nodejs-sdk/README.md

 Before you begin you'll need to have nodejs and npm installed.
 There are several options for installation for  depending on the operating system you are using.

-Step 1: Create a new directory and make a package.json file inside it.
+Step 1: Create a new directory and make a package.json file inside it and put the following lines in the package.json file.

 ```bash
 {